-In the following article, we'll walk you through creating an IAM for Splunk-SOAR from an ova file using Amazon Web Services
+In the following article, we'll walk you through creating an IAM for Splunk-SOAR from an ova file using Amazon Web Services (AWS).

-Create a IAM user
+Create an IAM user

-- Login in to the aws account
+- Login in to the AWS account

 - Go to service and select S3, go to create bucket and give it a unique name